Table of Contents

 The size of the heart on a chest X-ray is determined by:

 - Pericardial space

-Therefore, an enlargement in any of these components is expected to present as cardiomegaly on the chest X-ray which is depicted by a cardiothoracic ratio of >0.5.
+Cardiomegaly is defined as the enlargement of any of the above components.
+This is visible on a chest X-ray by a cardiothoracic ratio of >0.5.

-To tell apart between the different causes of cardiomegaly on the chest X-ray, one should pay more attention to the shape of the enlarged heart.
-For instance, cardiomegaly in an adult with a prominent aortic arch is most likely due to left ventricular hypertrophy which can be caused by systemic hypertension or aortic stenosis.
+To determine the cause of cardiomegaly using a chest X-ray, one should pay close attention to the enlarged heart’s shape.
+For instance, cardiomegaly in an adult with a prominent aortic arch is most likely due to left ventricular hypertrophy, which can be caused by systemic hypertension or aortic stenosis.

-Patients with heart failure can present with an enlarged cardiac shadow on the chest X-ray due to left ventricular dilatation, pulmonary edema, and pleural effusions.
+Patients with heart failure can present with an enlarged cardiac shadow on a chest X-ray due to left ventricular dilatation, pulmonary edema, and pleural effusions.

 |Suboptimal inspiration||Diaphragm moves upwards and compresses the heart|

 |Pectus excavatum||Heart is compressed between the sternum and spine|

 Specific cardiac pathologies’ effects on the cardiac silhouette

 Atrial septal defects are characterized by an opening between the two atria, causing blood to flow from the left to the right atrium and increasing pulmonary blood flow.
 The chest X-ray will show increased pulmonary vascular markings, in addition to an enlarged cardiac silhouette.